 The signal box is largely based on that which was located at Parsons Tunnel, near Dawlish in Devon.
-It houses a 36 lever replica frame and was initially going to be used to control the signaling on the network.
-This proved to be very time and labour intensive and all signaling is now multiple aspect colour light, being activated by a combination of approach controlled track circuits (just like the real railway!) and wheel-operated treadle operation.
+It houses a 36 lever replica frame and was initially going to be used to control the signalling on the network.
+This proved to be very time and labour intensive and all signalling is now multiple aspect colour light, being activated by a combination of approach controlled track circuits.

 A small picnic area is included, adjacent to the railway just next to the goods yard, complete with rustic tables; again this is very popular with families, especially those with smaller children, who love to eat their lunch whilst watching the trains.